spynetS/Sharerv1/README.md

     "name": ""
 }
 ```
+To set up the Database with all the tables run the /PHP/CreateDataBase.php/.
+It creates all tables neccesary to start
 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.